FLAP is an ideal choice for

 About Us

-- Partnered with more than 150 organizations, including Consulates, law firms and foundations, to improve working conditions in Illinois
+- Partnered with more than 550 organizations, including business, churches, Consulates, farms, foundations, law firms, legal aid organizations, public libraries, other non-profit organizations and workers centers, to improve working conditions and opportunities for the low-wage community in Illinois;

-- Distributed more than 2.6 million of community outreach and education material with resources and legal information
+- Distributed more than 6.0 million of community outreach and education material with resources and information, including legal and social services) available to low-wage workers regardless of their immigration status;

-- Filed 210 lawsuits in federal and state courts – 90% representing multiple workers
+- Filed 252 lawsuits in federal and state courts – 90% representing multiple workers as class actions or collective actions.;

-- Sent 86 demand letters in the name of very low-income workers and their households in the following industries: cannery, farms, greenhouse, landscaping, meat, nursery, packinghouse, poultry, restaurants and snow plowing
+- Sent 89 demand letters in the name of very low-wage workers and their households in the cannery, farming, greenhouse, landscaping, meat, nursery, packinghouse, poultry, restaurants and snow plowing industries in Illinois;

 Would you like more information about FLAP's services?